Top three reasons to hike the Santa Cruz Trek in Peru

 Group sizes and prices:

-- It takes a minimum of 5 people for the group tour to operate.
-If the minimum is not reached, the guide will offer the group the option to pay the difference for the trip to go.
+- It takes a minimum of 2 people for the group tour to operate.

-If your hiking party is larger than eight people, please contact us prior to booking to make arrangements.
+If your hiking party is larger than 15 people, please contact us prior to booking to make arrangements.

 Min. age requirements: